Chemaclass/stock-ticker/adrs/0002_crawler_structure.md

 - Holders
 - Sustainability

-And inside each section you can find the selectors that you might be interested on.
+Inside each section you can find the selectors that you might be interested on.

 ## Consequences